smsharma/prob-prog-8.S50-tutorial/README.md

-# prob-prog-8.S50-lecture
+# An introduction to probabilistic programming with Pyro and PyTorch

-A lecture introducing probabilistic programming for the MIT IAP Course 8.S50: Computational Data Science in Physics
+An interactive lecture introducing probabilistic programming with Pyro for the MIT IAP Course 8.S50: Computational Data Science in Physics